Please click on the image above to download the client questionnaire that should be completed and brought with you to the session.

-The readiness and ability of patients to be hypnotised varies considerably and hypnotherapy generally requires several sessions in order to achieve meaningful results.
-However the patient can learn the technique of self-hypnosis which can be practiced at home, to reinforce the usefulness of formal sessions with the therapist.
+The readiness and ability of clients to be hypnotised varies considerably and hypnotherapy generally requires several sessions in order to achieve meaningful results.
+However the client can learn the technique of self-hypnosis which can be practiced at home, to reinforce the usefulness of formal sessions with the therapist.
 This can help counter distress and anxiety-related conditions.

 What problems can be treated by hypnotherapy?

-Hypnotherapy can be applied to many psychological, emotional and physical disorders.
+Hypnotherapy can be applied to many varied psychological, emotional and physical disorders.

 A bespoke recording, without attending a session, will be £45.
 A copy of a generic recording from my personal library appertaining to a particular issue can be purchased in MP3 format for £25.